AlbertoLeon/asp.net-identity-two-factor-auhtentication-email-sendgrid-OTP/README.md

-# ASP.NET Identity Two Factor Auhtentication Email Sendgrid OTP
+# ASP.NET Identity Two Factor Authentication Email Sendgrid OTP
 A modification for the ASP.NET CORE Identity Razor Pages Scaffolding for using Email with Sendrid as Sender as two factor authentication with the OTP